 Some of the links on my website are affiliate links.
 That simply means that if you purchase items through my links, I may receive a small commission from the company at no cost to you.

 The guest bedroom (walls, trim, and ceiling) is painted Greek Villa by Sherwin Williams.
 The window and door trim are painted in my favorite color – Accessible Beige by Sherwin Williams.
 We had both paints color matched by Behr (flat).

-We started with torn up plaster walls that we originally planned to repair ourselves, but after the months of renovating our primary bathroom, we decided to give this guest bedroom a “quick” facelift.
+We started with torn-up plaster walls that we originally planned to repair ourselves, but after months of renovating our primary bathroom, we decided to give this guest bedroom a “quick” facelift.

-We love the character of homes built in the 1920’s, so we opted for full length beadboard on the walls.
-Our ceilings are 9 feet tall, and the beadboard only 8 feet tall.
+We love the character of homes built in the 1920s, so we opted for full-length beadboard on the walls.
+Our ceilings are 9 feet tall, and the beadboard is only 8 feet tall.
 The solution was to create our own chunky baseboards and crown as suggested by Jenny Komenda.
 We used crown blocks (similar to these) to eliminate tricky cuts (and add in more character).

-This was the perfect rattan headboard for this space, but it’s currently unavailable, so I made a round up of other headboard options.
+This was the perfect rattan headboard for this space, but it’s often unavailable, so I made a round-up of other headboard options.
 We paired it with this metal platform bed frame concealed with a bed skirt, this foam mattress, and these pillows that we use on our own bed.

 Throw pillows are easy ways to bring in more texture, but often don’t stay in stock long.
 Mine aren’t sold anymore, so here are some alternate pillows that are neutral and classy.